 Despite the very high crime rate, tourism remains a core industry.
 Casinos, nightclubs, beaches and shopping centers attract tens of millions of tourists annually.

-Blackburn has three major professional sports teams, the NFL’s Blackburn Longshoremen, the MLB’s Blackburn Desperados and the Blackburn Sky of the NBA.
-Only the Sky have brought home a league championship, with the Longshoremen and Desperados often languishing in mediocrity.
+Blackburn has two major professional sports teams, the NFL’s Blackburn Longshoremen and the MLB’s Blackburn Desperados Only the Longshoremen have brought home a league championship, with the Desperados often languishing in mediocrity.
 The Desperados remain at the center of a naming controversy, with polls showing even support and opposition.
 Formerly there was an NHL team in the city limits, but it has since folded due to low attendance.

 Parks are very common throughout the Blackburn metropolitan area, where citizens survey the city’s natural beauty.
 There are many heavily visited beaches, including most famously Sapphire Beach.
 Boating is a very popular pastime both at the beaches and in the bay.